goblint/analyzer/docs/sas21-artifact-description.md

 Besides the five analyses presented in the paper, the `basePriv.ml` file already contains a handful of other experimental implementations, showing that the framework and its thread-modularity is extensible and not at all limited to the five analyses.

+### Step by Step Instructions
+TODO: update for Docker container running and paths

+1. Modify or add thread-modular analyses in `./src/analyses/basePriv.ml`.
+2. Run `make`.
+3. Observe updated behavior, either:
+    * Re-run the benchmarking as described above under Validation.

+        or

+    * Run the script `./scripts/privPrecCompare.sh ../bench/pthread/pfscan_comb.c` to run the analyses and their comparison on a single C program.

 ### Outline of how the code is structured

 The source code is in the directory src, where the subdirectories are structured as follows: